-Collaboration with the Internal Audit Department
+O Collaboration with the Internal Audit Department

 The Internal Audit Department and Full-time Audit & Supervisory Board Members hold monthly meetings where exchange of opinions are made concerning reports on internal audit results.
-Also at Audit & Supervisory Board meetings, the Internal Audit Department reports their quarterly audit results that are also reported to the President and CEO of the MC Group companies mentioned above, and all parties collect audit information and exchange opinions.
+Also at Audit & Supervisory Board meetings, the Internal Audit Department reports their quarterly audit results that are also reported to the President and CEO.

-In addition, Audit & Supervisory Board Members attend the internal auditor liaison meetings of 48 major MC Group companies in Japan held by the Internal Audit Department, while the General Manager of the Internal Audit Department attends liaison meetings held by MC's Audit & Supervisory Board Members with the audit & supervisory board members
+In addition, Audit & Supervisory Board Members attend the internal auditor liaison meetings of 46 major MC Group companies in Japan held by the Internal Audit Department, while the General Manager of the Internal Audit Department attends liaison meetings held by MC's Audit & Supervisory Board Members with the audit & supervisory board members of the MC Group companies mentioned above, and all parties collect audit information and exchange opinions.